astrohart/MFR/MFR.Renamers.Files.Actions/README.md

 We've decorated this constructor with the `[Log(AttributeExclude = true)]` attribute in order to simplify the logging output.

-<a name='M-MFR-Renamers-Files-Actions-Reopen-DoReopenSolution-xyLOGIX-VisualStudio-Solutions-Interfaces-IVisualStudioSolution-'></a>
+<a name='M-MFR-Renamers-Files-Actions-Reopen-PreviouslyLoadedVisualStudioSolution-xyLOGIX-VisualStudio-Solutions-Interfaces-IVisualStudioSolution-'></a>
-### DoReopenSolution(solution) `method`
+### PreviouslyLoadedVisualStudioSolution(solution) `method`

 ##### Summary

-Tasks the associated instance of Visual Studio to load the specified `solution`.
+Reopens the specified Visual Studio `solution` if it is not already loaded.

 ##### Returns

-`true` if the operation completed successfully;
+`true` if the specified `solution` was reopened successfully; `false` otherwise.
-`false` otherwise.

 ##### Parameters